a-n-t-h-o-n-y/TermOx/docs/manual/widgets/checkbox.md

     };

    public:
-    /// Emitted when box becomes checked.
+    // Emitted when box becomes checked.
     sl::Signal<void()> checked;

-    /// Emitted when box becomes unchecked.
+    // Emitted when box becomes unchecked.
     sl::Signal<void()> unchecked;

-    /// Emitted every time the box changes state. sl::Signal<void()> toggled;
+    // Emitted every time the box changes state. sl::Signal<void()> toggled;

    public:
     explicit Checkbox(State initial_state, Display display, bool locked);
-    explicit Checkbox(Parameters p);
+    explicit Checkbox(Parameters);

    public:
-    /// Set the state to be checked. void check();
+    // Set the state to be checked. void check();

-    /// Set the state to be unchecked. void uncheck();
+    // Set the state to be unchecked. void uncheck();

-    /// Change state to be unchecked if currently checked, checked otherwise. void toggle();
+    // Change state to be unchecked if currently checked, checked otherwise. void toggle();

-    /// Return the current state of the Checkbox as Checkbox::State enum value. auto get_state() const -> State;
+    // Return the current state of the Checkbox as Checkbox::State enum value. auto get_state() const -> State;

-    /// Lock the Checkbox, it can not be toggled when locked. void lock();
+    // Lock the Checkbox, it can not be toggled when locked. void lock();

-    /// Unlock the Checkbox, allowing it to be toggled. void unlock();
+    // Unlock the Checkbox, allowing it to be toggled. void unlock();

-    /// Return true if the Checkbox is locked. auto is_locked() const -> bool;
+    // Return true if the Checkbox is locked. auto is_locked() const -> bool;

-    /// Set the look of each Checkbox State. void set_display(Display d);
+    // Set the look of each Checkbox State. void set_display(Display d);

-    /// Return the look of each Checkbox State. auto get_display() -> Display;
+    // Return the look of each Checkbox State. auto get_display() -> Display;
 };

+using HCheckbox = Checkbox<layout::Horizontal>;
+using VCheckbox = Checkbox<layout::Vertical>;
 ```

 ### Checkbox Library Types